-Filter Component Availability Description
+Component Availability Description

-Custom Range (during a specific range you specify)

-• Explicit (at a specific time you specify)

-Vulnerability All Priority Rating (VPR) Displays vulnerabilities within the chosen VPR range.
-For more information, see CVSS vs. VPR .
+Priority Rating (VPR) more information, see CVSS vs. VPR .

 Tip: The Vulnerabilities page displays vulnerabilities by plugin.
 The VPR that appears is the highest VPR of all the vulnerabilities associated with that plugin.

-Vulnerability Published AII When available, Tenable plugins contain information about when a vulnerability was published.
+Vulnerability Published All When available, Tenable plugins contain information about when a vulnerability was published.
 This filter allows users to search based on when a particular vulnerability was published:

 • All

 Within the last day

 Within the last 7 days

 Within the last 30 days

 More than 7 days ago

 More than 30 days ago

 Current Month

 Last Month

 Current Quarter (during the current calendar year quarter)

-quarter)
+Last Quarter (during the previous calendar year quarter)

-• Current Year
+Current Year

+Last Year

+Custom Range (during a specific range you specify)